bertdida/twitter-quote-scraper/README.md

 ## Usage

-**Important:** Make sure to activate the virtual environment first, doing this will put the virtual environment-specific python and pip executables into your shell’s PATH:
+**Important:** Make sure to activate the virtual environment first, doing this will put the virtual environment-specific python and pip executables into pipenv's shell’s PATH:

 ```shell
 pipenv shell